jeyabalajis/aws-certified-sa-pro-notes/docs/network/hybrid_networking.md

     - Appliance VPC

  ![image](https://user-images.githubusercontent.com/15995686/173280790-8b98c725-63a5-4e7f-8de2-2a48f862627e.png)

+### Use Cases

+-  Centralized Router: In this scenario, TGW acts as a simple layer 3 IP router connecting all VPCs, AWS Direct Connect and Site-to-Site VPN Connections.
+-  Isolated VPCs: In this scenario, TGW acts as multiple isolated routers for isolated VPCs.
+Outbound traffic is routed through TGW, but VPCs cannot communicate with each other.
+-  Isolated VPCs with shared services: In this scenario, isolated VPCs can connect to a shared services VPC through TGW, but cannot communicate with each other. (_they are blocked because there is no route for them in the transit gateway route table_)
+-  Peering: In this scenario, two TGWs are connected with each other, providing transitive peering across resources connected to each of the TGW.
+-  Centralized outbound routing to the internet: In this scenario, outbound traffic from private subnets are routed to TGW, which in turns routes the request to a VPC that contains NAT Gateway and Internet Gateway.
+-  Appliance VPC: In this use case, multiple VPC outbound traffic is routed to transit gateway (TGW), which in turn routes traffic to a VPC which contains a security appliance that inspects traffic.
+The appliance is a stateful appliance, therefore both the request and response are inspected.

 ## S3endpoints
 - With S3 endpoints, you can create a private route in your VPC that allows you to route traffic directly to and from S3 in your VPC.